 This IDP considers that most Stage 1 infrastructure could be State delivered, however, some infrastructure could be developer delivered instead.
-It is unlikely Inner West Council (Council) would directly deliver any Stage 1 infrastructure.
 There may be opportunities for partnership arrangements with Council to operate certain infrastructure.
 This is outlined below.

-The total strategic-level capital costs of Stage 1 infrastructure is estimated (by others) to be \$205 million.
+The total strategic-level capital costs of Stage 1 infrastructure is estimated to be \$205 million.
 Infrastructure works would be delivered progressively over time to 2030.